 The Never select in selected folder rule

 According to this rule, when you click Auto Select, the app shows all duplicates, but it suggests files from other folders for removal (never the specified folders).

-The iTunes and Music folders have been pre-selected in advance, which keeps their files from being marked for deletion.
-You can click on the plus button to add any other folder or click on the minus button to exclude one.
+You can uncheck the checkboxes to disable this rule for iTunes and Music.
+Also, you can click on the plus button to add any other folders or click on the minus “-” button to exclude one.

 For example, this time let’s say you have two duplicate files.
 These files have the same name, type, size, content, and date of creation.
 But one file is located in the Documents folder, and another one is in the Music folder.

 According to the Never select in the Music folder rule, Auto Select keeps the file in the Music folder and marks the duplicate file in the Documents folder for removal.

 You can exclude all the folders from the Always select and Never select rules.
 However, if any folder is specified in these rules and the checkboxes are marked, the app will always apply these two rules first of all.